Leadership Insight Series

 Stopping a successful behavior feels like self-sabotage.
 If being the expert got you here, becoming less of an expert feels dangerous.
 If decisive action drove results, slowing down to build consensus feels like weakness.

-It's not that the leader lacks the skill.
-It's that using a different skill feels like becoming a different person — and that is threatening in a way that a training program doesn't address.
+The leader has the skill.
+The trouble is that using a different one feels like becoming a different person, and that's threatening in a way no training program touches.

 Ask what the role actually needs now.